-Here are tips to help you make the most of holiday eating and weight gain:
+Here are some tips to help you make the most of holiday eating and weight gain:

 1. Indulge your hearts out the right way

-If you gained extra weight by just eating sweets then your body won’t gain anything other than mood swings, headaches, and fatigue among others.
+If you gain extra weight by just eating sweets, then your body won’t gain anything other than mood swings, headaches, and fatigue, among others.

-You need to utilize those excess calories by making sure you eat more carbs, fats, and get those much needed amino acids from beef, turkey and other sources of protein.
-It’s very important to provide your body with the right amount of macros in order to build muscle and support muscle growth.
+You need to utilize those excess calories by making sure you eat more carbs and fats and get those much-needed amino acids from beef, turkey, and other sources of protein.
+It’s very important to provide your body with the right number of macros in order to build muscle and support muscle growth.

-2. Schedule and structure your meals with your workout schedule
+2. Schedule and structure your meals according to your workout schedule

-Holiday food can really be tempting but resist the urge to eat large meals prior to your workouts.
+Holiday food can really be tempting, but resist the urge to eat large meals prior to your workouts.
 Make it a point to hit the gym first for a heavy workout so you can reward yourself with a big holiday meal right after.
-You’re exhausted, your muscles are broken down and your glycogen levels are lower at this time so this is indeed the right time to get the much needed carb and protein fix to for rebuilding.
+You’re exhausted, your muscles are broken down, and your glycogen levels are lower at this time, so this is indeed the right time to get the much-needed carb and protein fix for rebuilding.